taltalp/WebBluetoothSample/README.md

-# WebBluetoothSample
+# WebBluetoothSamples

+## Read Characteristic Value Changed
-This code is the simple example to connect to BLE Heart rate device.
+This sample is the simple code to get characteristic from Heart Rate device.